LEG523: Law of Data Security and Investigations

 Transactions that used to be conducted on paper are now done electronically, so commercial law now applies to computer security.
 The IT function within an enterprise has become the custodian of an enterprise's business records.
 You will learn how to craft sound policy for the retention and destruction of electronic records like email, text messages, and social networking interactions.
 We will provide methods for balancing the competing interests in electronic records management, including costs, risks, security, regulations and user cooperation.

 Law and technology are changing quickly, and it is impossible for professionals to comprehend all the laws that apply to their work.
 But they can comprehend overarching trends in law, and they can possess a mindset for finding solutions to legal problems.
 A key goal of this course day is to equip students with the analytical skills and tools to address technology law issues as they arise, both in the United States and around the world.
+Special attention is devoted to European data protection laws.
+See white paper by Mr. Wright on the European Union's new General Data Protection Regulation (GDPR).

 The course is chock full of actual court case studies dealing with privacy, computer records, digital evidence, electronic contracts, regulatory investigations, and liability for shortfalls in security.
 The purpose of the case studies is to draw practical lessons that students can take back to their jobs.